-What to do: Avoid eating foods that are very fatty or difficult to digest, as they increase the acidic content in the stomach.
+How to treat: Avoid eating foods that are very fatty or difficult to digest, as they increase the acidic content in the stomach.
 It’s also important to avoid eating very large meals, as they make it difficult for the stomach to digest efficiently.
 Read more about the GERD diet and how to start incorporating it into your lifestyle.

 When the liver is not working properly, the body begins to accumulate high amounts of ammonia, which is a toxic substance normally transformed into urea by the liver and eliminated in the urine.
 Increased levels of ammonia cause a change in taste, similar to fish or onion.

-What to do: Liver problems usually present with other symptoms, like fatigue or general malaise.
+How to treat: Liver problems usually present with other symptoms, like fatigue or general malaise.
 Therefore, if liver disease is suspected, it is recommended you seek the medical opinion of a gastroenterologist, who can confirm a diagnosis and start treatment if necessary.

 Bacterial infections in the upper respiratory tract (e.g. colds, rhinitis, sinusitis or tonsillitis) can cause a bitter taste in the mouth due to by-products produced by the bacteria.

-What to do: It is important to drink at least 2L (about 8 cups) of water per day, as this helps to both relieve the bitter taste and speed-up recovery.
+How to treat: It is important to drink at least 2L (about 8 cups) of water per day, as this helps to both relieve the bitter taste and speed-up recovery.
 However, it is also recommended to consult a general practitioner to confirm any diagnosis and start treatment as indicated.